giovanni-da-rumore/BB-JST/README.md

 ##Abstract/Intentions

-By following Rails's sleek syntax, this library aims to facilitate transitions from Rails to stand alone Backbone, as well as enable all coders to get a Backbone project off the ground with less initial work. bbJST is ideal for small to medium sized apps.
+By following Rails's sleek syntax, this library aims to facilitate transitions from Rails to stand alone Backbone, as well as enable all coders to get a Backbone project off the ground with less initial work.
 The code is light-weight, efficient and -- its most beneficial feature -- maintains the lucid expressiveness of Rails's JST object, as if one had the advantage of compiling EJS templates with its Assets Pipeline.

 ##Exposition

 When writing Backbone within Rails, there's not much to loading a template.
-Say we have a template for reading a text, one can write:
+One can write:

 ```javascript
 MyApp.Views.TextView = Backbone.View.extend({